Suspiria (2018 film): Development

 A remake of Suspiria (1977) was announced in 2008 by director David Gordon Green, who had co-written a script with his sound designer.
 In 2007, Luca Guadagnino had convinced the original film's creators Dario Argento and Daria Nicolodi to allow him to option a remake of the film.
 Guadagnino subsequently offered the project to Green, who cast Isabelle Huppert, Janet McTeer, and Isabelle Fuhrman.
 Green described his screenplay as "operatic", adding, "I love Argento's film and we wrote a very faithful, extremely elegant opera ...
 I don't mean musical opera, but it would be incredibly heightened music, and heightened and very operatic and elegant sets."
 According to Green, financing conflicts resulted in the project being scrapped.

 In September 2015, at the 72nd Venice Film Festival, Guadagnino announced plans to direct a "remake" of Suspiria with the four main actors of his film A Bigger Splash, which had premiered at the festival.
 Guadagnino revealed that his version was to be set in Berlin circa 1977, and would have as its main theme "the uncompromising force of motherhood".
-Guadagnino has since said explicitly that the film is not a remake, but is instead an "homage" to the "powerful emotion" he felt when he first watched the original film:I was so terrified, but as always with something that terrifies you, I was completely pulled in.
+Guadagnino has since said explicitly that the film is not a remake, but is instead a "homage" to the "powerful emotion" he felt when he first watched the original film:I was so terrified, but as always with something that terrifies you, I was completely pulled in.
 I think the process of how that movie influenced my psyche probably has yet to stop, which is something that happens often when you bump into a serious work of art like Suspiria.
 I think the movie I made, in a way, [represents] some of the layers of [my] upbringing, watching the movie for the first time and thinking of it and being obsessed by it.Guadagnino said in 2018 that he felt Suspiria was his most personal film to date.
 The film was a co-production between the United States and Italy.